Eviction help Newcastle – stop eviction with collective defence

 What can I do if bailiffs arrive?

 Call us immediately on 07393 101018.
 Keep your door locked.
 In most cases on a first visit, bailiffs cannot force entry.
-Read our full bailiff rights guide it covers what they can and cannot take and how to challenge unlawful action.
+Read our full bailiff rights guide.
+It covers what they can and cannot take and how to challenge unlawful action.

 Can you help if my landlord is Newcastle City Council?